TaraiPriyanka/arm_template/README.md

 ## Authors

-**Tarai Priyanka, Ganj Bhavana, Yarlagadda Jasmitha, Subhanpuram Thanvi Sree**
+**Tarai Priyanka, Ganji Bhavana, Yarlagadda Jasmitha, Subhanpuram Thanvi Sree**
 We are passionate about technology and cloud computing.
 This project demonstrates how **Azure services** can be leveraged for **scalable and resilient** deployments! 🚀